Dah1992/dah1992.github.io/index.md

----
-layout: home
-title: Smart Home Reviews
+# Welcome to Smart Home Reviews
----

-Welcome to **Smart Home Reviews** – your automated hub for trusted, AI-generated reviews of the best smart home gadgets.
+This is your updated homepage with product listings.